forestgrape/coronavirus/2_biological/life-forms.md

 * Cell tropism is used to describe cell which support viral replication.
 * Tissue tropism denotes the tissues which support viral replication which is often set equivalent to viral genome detection.

-On this page, a virus has a tropism for a object if the virus has a noticeable effect on that object.
+On this page, a virus has a tropism for a object if the virus is frequently found in the object and has a noticeable effect on that object.
 Defined in the [tropism section](./viruses.md#tropism) in the virus chapter.
 * Coronaviruses replicate well in the respiratory tract, thus coronaviruses have a tropism for the respiratory tract.
-* SARS-CoV-2 infects type 1 pneumocytes, thus SARS-CoV-2 has a tropism for these cells.
+* SARS-CoV-2 infects ciliated polarized epithelia, thus SARS-CoV-2 has a tropism for these cells.